-Any member of Employees' Retirement System of the Government of the Virgin Islands contemplating retirement should know the following:
+Any member of Government Employees' Retirement System of the Virgin Islands (GERS) contemplating retirement should know the following:

 It is imperative that you visit the GERS office to complete a Prior Service Evaluation Form or write a letter requesting a prior service evaluation at least two (2) years in advance of your anticipated retirement date.
 The purpose of the prior service evaluation is:

 To verify years of service with the Government of the Virgin Islands and to ensure that those years are credited with GERS.
 There are instances where an individual may have worked at a particular agency/department, but, that service time may not have been credited at GERS.
 An evaluation outlines the exact service time documented at GERS and provides the member with an opportunity to either review their personal records or to obtain the missing information from the Social Security Administration.

 To verify if contributions are owed for their early years of service as a result of a salary adjustment or in the case of hazardous duty employees (as appropriated by law).
 Note: All contributions owed to GERS must be paid prior to the member receiving an annuity, except for those hazardous employees who are governed by ACT 5226 or Act 6110.